ETBIMlab/ConstructionSafetySimulator/README.md

 ## Step 1: Cloning the repo!
 It's pretty simple!
 Just create a folder somewhere in your user directory (or wherever you want to keep the project) and then in the terminal, navigate to that folder.
-Once you're in the folder that you want to clone to repo into, type the following command
+Once you're in the folder that you want to clone to repo into, type the following command:<br/>`git clone https://github.com/ETBIMlab/ConstructionSafetySimulator.git`
+<br/>For example:
 ```
+# cd : folder that you want to clone to repo into
+cd ~/YourFolderForGitRepos

+# clone the repo into a folder called ConstructionSafetySimulator
 git clone https://github.com/ETBIMlab/ConstructionSafetySimulator.git

+# Set your github username and email in the newly cloned repo
+cd ConstructionSafetySimulator
+git config user.email "<youremail@asu.edu>"
+git config user.name "<yourgithubusername>"
 ```
 You will the be prompted to enter your GitHub username and password